BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_06.md

 Either way, once you win, you'll get your next objective: collecting 5 Shaymin.
 The first one is right above you - they look like bushes.

+!img("idyll02.png")

 Make your way up and right.
 In this area, you can find an *Ultra Ball*.
 Navigate through the massive hop rock maze at the top, then interact with the orb on the next island.
 At the bottom of this island is a springy grass - step on it to reach another island with the second Shaymin.
 Use the springy grass to return to the center.

+!img("idyll03.png")

 Make your way around the center to the top left.
-Use the springy grass here to hop between hills.
+Use the springy grass here to hop between hills - the green arrows in the above image indicate direction.
+Following the red numbers 1-5 first, our first objective is an orb.
 Once you reach a choice, use the leftmost one; at the next, use the bottom one.

-Grab the orb at the top of this hill, then use the bottom springy grass to return to the hill with three.
+Our next objective is Shaymin: follow the yellow numbers 6-11.
+Use the bottom springy grass to return to the hill with three.
 Again, use the left one, and at the next hill, use the top one by the tree.
 At the next fork, go up to reach the third Shaymin!

 We can actually surf here - climb the waterfall to reach an *EV Booster* and a *Max Revive*.
-Anyways, use the springy grass near Shaymin to reach the center again.
+Follow the blue numbers 12-15 to return to the center of the Idyll: starting with the springy grass near Shaymin to reach the center again.

+!img("idyll04.png")

 Next, go to the bottom right, where the hedge maze is.
-At the first fork, go left to reach an orb.
-Make your way through the rest of the maze to get the fourth Shaymin in the bottom right corner, then return to the center.
+At the first fork, go left (yellow) to reach an orb.
+Make your way through the rest of the maze (blue) to get the fourth Shaymin in the bottom right corner, then return to the center.

+!img("idyll05.png")

 Finally, make your way to the bottom left corner, where the mushrooms are.
 Walk under the first two mushrooms to clear a path forward.
-Go to the top left, stand under the mushroom, and grab the nearby *Telluric Seed*.
+Go to the top left, stand under the mushroom, and grab the nearby *Telluric Seed* (blue path).
 If you go up from this mushroom, you can reach a springy grass that will take you to:

 **ZCell 44: Idyll of Pestilence**

 !img("zcell_44.jpg")

 Return to the mushroom area.
-Follow the left edge of this area down, then go right, using three mushrooms along the way.
-Talk to the orb at the end here, then return to the center.
-Walk under the mushroom in the bottom right to reach the fifth Shaymin!
+Follow the left edge of this area down (yellow path), then go right, using three mushrooms along the way.
+Talk to the orb at the end here.
+Use some mushrooms (red path) to reach the bottom right side of the area.
+Talk to the fifth Shaymin!
 Return to the top of the hill in the center.

 Talk to Eve once, then again for a battle.